-Our working hypothesis is that adults (age 22-40) will activate the orbitofrontal cortex (OFC) to a greater degree during Now/Later decisions, which is typically associated with Later preference (Boettiger et al., 2007), while late adolescents (age 18-21) will show relative hyperactivity in subcortical structures.
-Our expected outcomes for Aim 1 are to identify functional neural correlates of age-related differences in decision-making behavior.
-These outcomes are expected to have an important positive impact because they will elucidate possible neural bases of late adolescent impulsiveness that may contribute to the elevated risk for AUDs in this age group.
+Our working hypothesis is that adults will activate the orbitofrontal cortex (OFC) to a greater degree when making Now/Later decisions, which is typically associated with Later preference (Boettiger et al., 2007), while late adolescents will show relative hyperactivity in subcortical striato-limbic structures such as the ventral striatum/nucleus accumbens implicated in increased sensitivity to immediate rewards in this age group (Galvan et al., 2006; Somerville and Casey, 2010).
+Our expected outcomes for Aim 1 are to identify functional neural correlates of age-related differences in behavior.
+These outcomes are expected to have an important positive impact because they will uncover neural bases of late adolescents' impulsiveness that may contribute to their elevated risk for AUDs.